-Bastiaen Cargo story.
+Bastiaen Cargo No.3

 A few days before my birth my parents visited a bike exhibition.
 This caused some sort of prenatal imprinting, for I always liked bikes and in 1990 started building a cargobike by hacking apart some old diamond frames and a folding bike.
 My father joined the project – I still don´t know if for eagerness or concern – and soon our „Long John“ ran, and it still runs today.
 (Did anyone say anything against 1970´s bike junk?)